alphagov/govuk-developer-docs/source/manual/data-gov-uk-architecture.html.md

 cf env publish-data-beta-production
 ```

-We use [GOV.UK Signon][signon] for user authentication in [Publish Data][publish], with the app in each environment linked to the corresponding instance of [GOV.UK Signon][signon].
-See the Publish ADR for more info.

 ## [CKAN]

-[CKAN] is hosted on AWS and is maintained/deployed in the same way as most other GOV.UK applications.
+[CKAN] is hosted on AWS EKS and is maintained/deployed in the same way as most other GOV.UK applications.